{{flagHref}}

 Introduction to ASTM E140

-ASTM E140 is an important standard developed by ASTM International, a globally recognised authority in the development and provision of voluntary consensus standards.
-This standard specifically addresses the classification and conversion of metals and alloys, thereby ensuring that the materials meet the required specifications for various industrial applications.
+ASTM E140 is a critical standard developed by ASTM International, a globally recognised leader in developing and delivering voluntary consensus standards.
+This standard specifically addresses the classification and conversion of metals and alloys, ensuring that materials meet the required specifications for various industrial applications.

-The Significance of ASTM Standards for Metals and Alloys
+Importance of ASTM Standards in Metals and Alloys

-ASTM Standards play a significant role in the metals and alloys sector by providing a common framework for quality assurance, safety and efficiency.
-These standards facilitate communication between manufacturers, suppliers and end-users and ensure that the materials remain consistent and reliable.
+ASTM standards play a vital role in the metals and alloys industry by providing a common framework for quality, safety, and efficiency.
+These standards facilitate communication between manufacturers, suppliers, and consumers, ensuring that materials are consistent and reliable.

 Hardness Conversion Tables for Metals

-Below are some hardness conversion tables based on ASTM E140 that assist in converting values between the most commonly used scales.
+Here are some hardness conversion tables based on ASTM E140, which help in converting values between the most commonly used scales.

 Table 1: Brinell (BHN) to Other Scales